tapyu/to-rm-courses/numerical-methods/README.md

   - Cubic spline

 It is a type of estimation, beyond the original observation range, of the value of a variable on the basis of its relationship with another variable.

+#### [Extrapolation][44] (see sec.
+7.8 on Hoffman)

+Extrapolation is another noteworthy technique, which is similar to interpolation but involves estimating values outside the the range of the observed data.
+It is subject to greater uncertainty and a higher risk of producing meaningless results.

+I am not sure how well mature the numerical methods for extrapolation are (AFAIK, that is not the shiniest part of numercal methods).
+For time series-based problems, forecasting with statistica signal processing or machine learning techniques might preferable.

 #### [Regression][36] (see Steven Kay, Fundamentals of Statistica Signal Processing, chapter 14 on Chapra, or other on books)